October 15, 2018

-Pornography is the idea that sex can be divorced from love, from morality, from responsibility, from lifetime commitment—that you can take sex alone and somehow use sex and be successful.
+Pornography is the idea that sex can be divorced from love, morality, responsibility, and lifetime commitment—that you can take sex alone and somehow use sex and be successful.
 Indeed, you cannot.

 Dr. Victor Klein, professor of psychology at the University of Utah, can prove differently.
 Many experts studying the human brain can verify his findings.
 In private practice over 15 years, dealing with people entangled in pornography, Dr. Klein has observed four steps that poison the psychology of a person.

 Some claim what you see doesn’t affect you.
-If that’s true, why do advertisers spend million dollars for ads on the Super Bowl?
+If that’s true, why do advertisers spend million of dollars for ads on the Super Bowl?
 Does what we see affect and change us?
-Of course it does.
+Of course, it does.

 When something enters your mind and heart, it will affect you.
 We are the sum total of the thoughts that come in and go out of us.
 That’s the reason we’re warned against the poison of pornography.